solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 - Vite
 - PostCSS

-//TBD: Do we keep them and apply them even thought the nome does not come from the SOLID principles?

 ## SOLID Design Principles in Software Development

-[SOLID](https://www.freecodecamp.org/news/solid-design-principles-in-software-development/) is a set of five design principles that aid in designing robust, testable, extensible, and maintainable object-oriented software systems.
+After defining our own principles and decided for the name Solid Design System, we found the [SOLID Design Principles](https://www.freecodecamp.org/news/solid-design-principles-in-software-development/).
+A set of five design principles that aid in designing robust, testable, extensible, and maintainable object-oriented software systems.
 Each principle addresses specific challenges in software development.

-- **Single Responsibility Principle (SRP)**

-  - A class, module, or function should have only one reason to change, i.e., it should perform a single responsibility.
-  - Example: Separating classes for animal information, sound, and feeding.

-- **Open-Closed Principle (OCP)**

-  - Classes, modules, and functions should be open for extension but closed for modification.
-  - Example: Using abstraction to add new animal types without modifying existing code.

-- **Liskov Substitution Principle (LSP)**

-  - Child classes must be substitutable for their parent classes, ensuring seamless replacement.
-  - Example: Dog and Cat classes replacing the parent Animal class.

-- **Interface Segregation Principle (ISP)**

-  - Clients should not be forced to implement interfaces or methods they do not use.
-  - Example: Breaking down large interfaces into smaller, specific ones.

-- **Dependency Inversion Principle (DIP)**
-  - High-level modules should not depend on low-level modules; both should depend on abstractions.
-  - Example: Using abstractions to decouple high-level and low-level modules.

-Implementing SOLID principles leads to a large but maintainable codebase, enabling developers to make changes without causing major issues.
-These principles contribute to bug-free, flexible, scalable, and reusable software systems.
+These principles are not developed by us and the connection is more 'unintentional'.
+Nevertheless, the strong and deep connection between our principles and the ones mentioned above is definitely worth sharing here and we highly recommend to get familiar with them as well.